"I think it’s fine," my friend Charlotte* messaged me on WhatsApp. "Let me know how it goes."

-This habit of asking others if you’re wording a personal message in the best way – or approaching a social situation compassionately – can be described as "sense-checking."
-Hailing from the workplace, sense-checking could be a regular part of your office jargon if you work in a corporate environment.
+This habit of asking others if you’re wording a personal message in the best way – or approaching a social situation compassionately – can be described as 'sense-checking'.
+Hailing from the workplace, sense-checking will likely be a regular part of your office jargon if you work in a corporate environment.

 It makes sense that sense-checking is routine in work environments.
-"It ensures all decisions and actions made by an organization are based on accurate and reliable information," says Bryan.
-But what is it about our personal relationships that makes us want to sense-check our words before sending them?
-In short: Why do we need our friends or partners to tell us we’re not being shitty humans?
+"It ensures all decisions and actions made by an organisation are based on accurate and reliable information," says Bryan.
+But what is it about our personal relationships that make us want to sense-check our words before sending them?
+In short: Why do we need our friends or partners to tell us we’re not being shitty human beings?

-Sarah Bishop, D.Clin.Psych, is a Health and Care Professions Council (HCPC) registered clinical psychologist.
+Dr Sarah Bishop is a Health and Care Professions Council (HCPC) registered clinical psychologist.
 She points out that sense-checking can have roots in anxiety.
 "Reassurance-seeking is a common way that we try to manage our anxiety," she says.
 "When something makes us feel uncomfortable, we want that discomfort to go away."
 Cue friends telling us: "Go for it!
 You’re in the right."

 Dr Sarah Bishop

-Equally, though, I’ve often agonized over whether I’m being inadvertently manipulative or passive-aggressive – toxic, in other words – by setting my boundaries or pointing out someone else’s hurtful behavior.
+Equally, though, I’ve often agonised over whether I’m being inadvertently manipulative or passive-aggressive – toxic, in other words – by setting my boundaries or pointing out someone else’s hurtful behaviour.

-Bishop’s words remind me of a previous Refinery29 article titled: "Not Everything Is Toxic Just Because You Don’t Like It."
+Bishop’s words remind me of Vicky Spratt’s Refinery29 article "Not Everything Is Toxic Just Because You Don’t Like It".
 As Spratt wrote: "If something is toxic, it is poisonous."
 I’m not being poisonous by politely telling someone that I don’t see things moving forward romantically.
-I know this — but sometimes I struggle to remind myself of it, and that’s when (and why) I sense-check.
+I know this – but sometimes I struggle to remind myself of it, and that’s when (and why) I sense-check.